 Salsa is the Spanish word for “sauce” denoting a “spicy” and “hot” flavor to this popular dance style to a complex mix of many different rhythms.
-There are indications the term Salsa was coined by radio disc jockeys in Puerto Rico as early as the 1960’s.
+There are indications that radio disc jockeys in Puerto Rico coined the name “Salsa” as early as the 1960s.
 Later associated with a New York sound developed by Puerto Rican musicians, Salsa is considered the national music and dance of Puerto Rico.
 The fusion of an Afro-Cuban beat with enhanced jazz textures results in an aggressive high energy pulse which has become popular everywhere.
 Many of the patterns are closely related to those of the Mambo and Cha-Cha.

 The Paso Doble is a theatrical Spanish dance that characterizes the man as the matador and the lady as his cape.
 Based on Flamenco dancing, the character of the dance is arrogant and passionate.
 Paso Doble translates to “Double Step”.

 An exciting, syncopated, Latin dance, which originated in the 1950s as a slowed down Mambo, the Cha Cha gathers its personality, character, rhythm, basis, and charm from two major dance sources.
 It is a derivation of the Mambo through its Latin music, and it is also a stepchild of the Swing, as it is danced to a 1-2-3 step rhythm.
 The Cha Cha gets its name and character from its distinct repetitive foot rhythm.

 The Rumba was originally a courtship, marriage, and street dance that was African in origin.
 It met some opposition from society’s upper crust because of the suggestive body and hip movements.
 The characteristic feature is to take each step without initially placing the weight on that step.
 Steps are made with a slightly bent knee which, when straightened causes the hips to sway from side to side, in what has come to be known as Cuban Motion.